secretsciencelab/secretcampfire/README.md

 2. Make a new Heroku account if you don't have one yet (it's free).
 Sign in.

 3. Enter a name for your app.
 This name will become your blog's address.
-E.g. if you enter `secretcampfire`, your blog's address will be `secretcampfire.herokuapp.com`.
+E.g. if you enter `scampy`, your blog's address will be `scampy.herokuapp.com`.
 Click `Deploy app`.

 4. Go to [dashboard.heroku.com](https://dashboard.heroku.com) and select your app.